makrai/notes/pereira-84-patr-ii.md

 * The inclusion order K in D provides the notion of a description being _more or less specific_ than another
-* The least-upper-bound operation \sqsubseteq
+* The least-upper-bound operation $\sqsubseteq$
-  * combines two descriptions into the least instantiated description
-    * that satisfies the equations in both descriptions, their
+  * combines two descriptions into the least instantiated description that satisfies the equations in both descriptions, their unification
-  * unification
-* The greatest-lower-bound operation \sqcup
+* The greatest-lower-bound operation $\sqcup$
   * gives the most instantiated description containing all the equations
     * common to two descriptions, their
   * generalization
-* unification operation \sqcup is always defined and
+* unification operation $\sqcup$ is always defined and
   * returns T? on unification failure
 * This description mapping can be shown to be continuous
   * in the sense of domain theory,